 Connectivity to Data Sources

-Lyftron can connect to over 200 data source types like relational, MPP, NoSQL, SaaS, CRM’s, or Social Media and supports data access technologies like ODBC, JDBC, and ADO.Net.
-Click on Connection to know how to connect.
+Lyftrondata can connect to over 200 data source types like relational data sources, MPP, NoSQL, SaaS, CRM’s, or social media and supports data access technologies like ODBC, JDBC, and ADO.Net.
+Click on Connection to learn how to connect to a data source.

 Emulation of SQL Server

-Lyftron's emulation of Microsoft SQL Server allows any client supporting connectivity to SQL Server to connect to Lyftron.
+Lyftrondata's emulation of Microsoft SQL Server allows any client supporting connectivity to SQL Server to connect to Lyftrondata.

 Emulation delivers compatibility with the following SQL Server features: